CHRN-Borey/EPS32_project/projectREADME.md

 # EPS32_project
-need to know order of microcontroller A B C and Arduino
+We need to know order of microcontroller A B C and Arduino